ssuria/calendar-oohoo/README.txt

 --------------------------------------------------------------------------------

 None
-Note: This new version only works for 2.4 and +
+Note: This new version only works from 2.4+ until 3.1

 --------------------------------------------------------------------------------
 Installation